Camilla Parker-Bowles' net worth and everything the Queen Consort owns

 It is the single biggest source of income of the Prince of Wales — a position that is now held by Prince William.

 King Charles III was in control of the Duchy as Prince of Wales from the age of 21 until the time he ascended the throne.
-In 2021, when he was still in possession of it, he made a profit of USD 28 million from the Duchy.
+In 2021, when he was still in possession of it, he made a profit of USD 28 million (INR 228 crores approx.) from the Duchy.

 Even though the Duchy does not directly contribute to her income, Camilla, too, has been a beneficiary of everything that it has yielded since 2005 when she married Charles.